Reading time: 5 min.

 Although Vitamin A is a vital part of a healthy and balanced diet, like anything, it should be consumed in moderation.
 Just because it’s a vitamin doesn’t mean that too much of it won’t do you any harm.
 It is possible to overdose on Vitamin A and the results can be very serious.

 Vitamin A is a powerful antioxidant and has many great properties that can improve your health.
-However, the World Health Organization lists “alopecia” as a result of chronic Vitamin A toxicity.
-That is, it can occur if you overdose supplements containing this nutrient.
-In fact, multiple studies suggest that excessive vitamin A intake can cause hair loss.
+However, the World Health Organization lists “alopecia” (the technical term for hair loss) as a result of chronic Vitamin A toxicity.
+That is, it can occur if you overdose on supplements containing this nutrient.
+Multiple studies suggest that excess vitamin A intake can cause hair loss.
 [1, 2]

 Vitamin A is essential for healthy hair.
 It repairs it and helps to keep the scalp moist.
 Many hair loss treatments contain Vitamin A as it is thought to stimulate hair growth.

-Moreover, beta-carotene, one of the two forms of Vitamin A, has been found by research to have beneficial anti-inflammatory properties which are particularly beneficial to patients with Alopecia Areata (an autoimmune condition which produces hair loss in a spotty pattern).
+Moreover, beta-carotene, one of the two forms of Vitamin A, has been found by research to have beneficial anti-inflammatory properties which are particularly beneficial to patients with Alopecia Areata, an autoimmune condition where the white blood cells attack healthy hair follicles.
+Individuals with alopecia areata often suffer from patchy hair loss.

-Too much vitamin A takes its toll on your hair, too.
-If you take too many supplements of the Retinol kind over a prolonged period of time, the hair follicles will go into overdrive.
-This means that your hair will be reaching the end of the growth phase too quickly and falling out.
+Too much vitamin A can take its toll on your hair health as well.
+If you take too many supplements which contain Retinol over a prolonged period of time, the hair follicles will go into overdrive.
+This means that the hair follicle will be reaching the end of the growth phase too quickly and falling out.
 If your body is unable to make new hair quickly to replace it, you can end up experiencing hair thinning and in severe cases, baldness.

-In order to overdose on Vitamin A, you would have to consume around double your recommended daily intake.
-According to government guidelines, the upper threshold to which excess intake of Vitamin A is tolerated by your body is 10,000 IU.
+To overdose on Vitamin A, you would have to consume around double your recommended daily intake.
+According to government guidelines, the upper threshold to which your body tolerates excess intake of Vitamin A is 10,000 IU.
 Exceeding this threshold over a prolonged period of time will lead to overdosing and Vitamin A toxicity.
-This can have severe effects for your health.
+This can have severe effects on your health.

 However, as the same study cited above points out, Vitamin A toxicity does not occur from the ingestion of beta-carotene, regardless of the dosage.
 It is only reported when overdosing on retinol.
 This can only happen through supplementation, as the doses normally ingested through diet – even in large portions, are far too small to do real harm.